 Private Investigator Salary Information for North Carolina*

-According to the Bureau of Labor Statistics (BLS), private investigators in North Carolina earned an annual, average salary of $60,710 as reported in May 2020, which puts them right in line with the national average of $60,100.
-Get a few years of experience under your belt, though, and you’ll likely be earning closer to $98,000, the annual average for the top 10% in the state.
+According to the Bureau of Labor Statistics (BLS), private investigators in North Carolina earn an average annual salary of $66,820 as of May 2023, which puts them $6,000 above the national average.
+Get a few years of experience under your belt and you’ll likely be closer to North Carolina’s top 10% salary range for PIs, which starts at $96,860.

 Private investigators in North Carolina must hold a license from the NC Department of Justice.
 To qualify for licensure, you’ll need to be at least 18 years old (or 21 if you want to carry a firearm in the line of work), you’ll need to pass a criminal background check (going back five years), and you’ll need to show proof of at least three years (3,000 hours) of experience as a law enforcement official or as an investigator with a private person/company.